Factors That Affect Milk Supply

 Adequate Calories and Fluids For Milk Supply

-Adequately meeting calories and fluid needs are also key to increasing or maintaining your milk supply.
+Adequately meeting calories and fluid needs is also key to increasing or maintaining your milk supply.

 Calories